bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - Command + Space (Mac) - Quick Inserts universal search (Screenshot: https://d.pr/v/yiBf3H)
 - Double click on window title bar - This will cause the title window to collapse (Screenshot: https://d.pr/v/P64OND)
 - Right click on the tab of the sidebar to pop it out (Screenshot: https://d.pr/v/OVcyYu)
+- Ping with Left Click, Shift + Left Click to move everyone's screen to your ping

 ## Modules In Review
 None at the moment!